 If Marian Engel was living today and could visit Missoula again, I’m sure she’d be amazed to discover her Scotchguard was still available.
 I don’t think she enjoyed the town then (apart from the beer), she makes a number of statements that suggest it was a place best left behind.
 Maybe it is different today, or she would find it so.
 Sadly, there won’t be an essay that appraises Scotchguard Mark II, or the I.P.A. that has replaced the Labatt I.P.A. of the old jazz clubs in Toronto.

-Note re images: the first image above, of Marian Engel, was sourced from a German book site.
+Note re images: the first image above, of Marian Engel, was sourced from this German book site.
 The image above of a vintage Highlander beer was sourced at www.Picclick.com, here.
-All intellectual property in the images belongs solely to the lawful owners, as applicable.
+All intellectual property in the images belongs solely to their lawful owners, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.